downtownadambrown/tarkovguides/README.md

 ### The future home of everything you need to know in order to Escape from Tarkov

 ### Built with:
-- React built in functional components w/ hooks
+- React using purely functional components w/ hooks
 - Redux, Redux-Sagas
 - React Router
 - Material UI